jbfenton/python_snippets/README.md

-# python_snippets
+# Python Snippets
-A random collection of helpful Python snippets
+A random collection of helpful Python snippets.